jeshraghian/snntorch/docs/examples/example_sur/example_sur_lso.rst

 ==================================================================
-Leaky Local Spike Operator
+Leaky Spike Operator
 ==================================================================

-There are two ways to apply the Leaky Local Spike Operator surrogate gradient:
+There are two ways to apply the Leaky Spike Operator surrogate gradient:

 .. code-block:: python